Acosmism: In Western philosophy

 Acosmism has been seen in the work of a number of Western philosophers, including Parmenides, Plato, Spinoza, Kant, Hegel, Schopenhauer, and British and American idealists, such as F.H.
 Bradley.
 Ernst Platner argued in 1776 that Spinoza's beliefs denied not the existence of God but the existence of a universe independent of God, with Solomon Maimon later coining the term acosmism to describe Spinoza's views as such.
 Fichte and Hegel followed in this interpretation, with Hegel using it to describe a form of pantheism.
-Hegel explains that for Spinoza it is the infinite 'substance' which is real, while the finite world does not exist.
-"But the accusers of Spinozism are unable to liberate themselves from the finite; hence they declare for Spinozism everything is God, because it is precisely the aggregate of finitudes (the world) that has there disappeared.
-If one employs the expression "All is One" and [claims] therefore that unity is the truth of multiplicity, then the "all" simply is no longer.
+Hegel explains that for Spinoza, it is the infinite 'substance' which is real, while the finite world does not exist.
+"But the accusers of Spinozism are unable to liberate themselves from the finite; hence, they declare for Spinozism that everything is God, because it is precisely the aggregate of finitudes (the world) that has disappeared.
+If one employs the expression "All is One" and claims, therefore, that unity is the truth of multiplicity, then the "all" simply is no longer.
 The multiplicity vanishes, for it has its truth in the unity."
+Heinrich Scholz (1910) equated panentheism with acosmism, and called it idealistic pantheism.

 W.T.
 Stace sees all philosophical acosmism as rooted in the mystical experience, whether or not the authors are aware of this.
 Stace points out that most Western philosophers tend to a form of qualified acosmism, where the world is less real rather than utterly illusory.
-He sees two mystical sources of acosmism from within the eternal moment, firstly the mystical moment contains all eternity and infinity and thus there is nothing outside it, and secondly because the eternal moment is experienced as the supreme value.
+He sees two mystical sources of acosmism from within the eternal moment: firstly, the mystical moment contains all eternity and infinity, and thus there is nothing outside it; secondly, because the eternal moment is experienced as the supreme value.